Skip to content

 Primary 3-7 Part-Time

-Altogether, over the two years, trainees will have more than 120 days in school for each option.
-In addition to the days in school, trainees will have 8 days of input over the two years with the University of Leeds (this will be completed through blended online tutorials, remote learning and face-to-face lectures).
-There are 4 PGCE academic modules across the 2 years and Trainees will gain 60 masters credits; 2 assignments in Year 1 (30 credits) and 2 assignments in Year 2 (30 credits).
+In addition to the days in school, trainees will have eight days of input over the two years with the University of Leeds (this will be completed through blended online tutorials, remote learning and face-to-face lectures).
+There are four PGCE academic modules across the two years and Trainees will gain 60 masters credits; two assignments in Year 1 (30 credits) and two assignments in Year 2 (30 credits).
+Professional learning days are included in the training days (not in addition to days in school) although there may be an occasional day when trainees are required to attend an event such as an Employment Conference with peers across all programmes.
+There are four training venues (three in Leeds, one in Harrogate).

 Advantages:

-· Trainees manage their time to meet course deadlines.
+• Trainees manage their time to meet course deadlines.

-· Trainees benefit from a personalised training programme designed to fit around the demands of their everyday life.
+• Trainees benefit from a personalised training programme designed to fit around the demands of their everyday life.

 How will it work?

-Trainees follow a carefully designed plan to support their learning.
-The course is structured to make sure that Trainees take on classroom responsibility in a systematic manner.
-The programme will build your confidence, pedagogy and subject knowledge to give you the necessary skills to become an effective classroom practitioner.
+Trainees follow a carefully designed plan to support their learning with the same curriculum coverage as the full time programme.
+The course is structured to make sure that trainees take on classroom responsibility in a gradual, systematic manner.
+The programme will build trainees’ confidence, pedagogy and subject knowledge to give the necessary skills to become an effective classroom practitioner.
+A detailed calendar and handbook provide trainees with all the information that they need to plan ahead.

 Primary 5-11 Part-Time

-Altogether, over the two years, trainees will have more than 120 days in school for each option.
-In addition to the days in school, trainees will have 8 days of input over the two years with the University of Leeds (this will be completed through blended online tutorials, remote learning and face-to-face lectures).
-There are 4 PGCE academic modules across the 2 years and Trainees will gain 60 masters credits; 2 assignments in Year 1 (30 credits) and 2 assignments in Year 2 (30 credits).
+In addition to the days in school, trainees will have eight days of input over the two years with the University of Leeds (this will be completed through blended online tutorials, remote learning and face-to-face lectures).
+There are four PGCE academic modules across the two years and Trainees will gain 60 masters credits; two assignments in Year 1 (30 credits) and two assignments in Year 2 (30 credits).
+Professional learning days are included in the training days (not in addition to days in school) although there may be an occasional day when trainees are required to attend an event such as an Employment Conference with peers across all programmes.
+There are four training venues (three in Leeds, one in Harrogate).

 Advantages:

-· Trainees manage their time to meet course deadlines.
+• Trainees manage their time to meet course deadlines.

-· Trainees benefit from a personalised training programme designed to fit around the demands of their everyday life.
+• Trainees benefit from a personalised training programme designed to fit around the demands of their everyday life.

 How will it work?

-Trainees follow a carefully designed plan to support their learning.
-The course is structured to make sure that Trainees take on classroom responsibility in a systematic manner.
-The programme will build your confidence, pedagogy and subject knowledge to give you the necessary skills to become an effective classroom practitioner.
+Trainees follow a carefully designed plan to support their learning with the same curriculum coverage as the full time programme.
+The course is structured to make sure that trainees take on classroom responsibility in a gradual, systematic manner.
+The programme will build trainees’ confidence, pedagogy and subject knowledge to give the necessary skills to become an effective classroom practitioner.
+A detailed calendar and handbook provide trainees with all the information that they need to plan ahead.

 Red Kite 2021 (34)

-Part time course structure
+Part-time course structure

 • Option 1 – Trainees will train two days per week throughout the two years and then complete a full-time teaching practice of 8 weeks at the end of year two in term 5 and 6 (finishing in June).
 This is perfect for people who need to train part-time but wish to work as a full-time teacher at the end of the programme and show employing schools that they can manage the full-time workload.
-This route costs £11,000 for the two years.

 • Option 2 – Trainees will train two days per week throughout year one then 3 days per week in year two (finishing in June).
 This is ideal for someone who wishes to teach part-time as a teacher after graduation.
-This route costs £11,000 for the two years.

 To keep disruption and travel to a minimum all of our professional development takes place at our network of training venues across Leeds and North Yorkshire.